-If a vendor needs payment by check, it must be noted in the Purchase Request.
+- If a vendor needs payment by check, it must be noted in the Purchase Request.
 An invoice showing what is owed must accompany the request.
 Payment by check requires that the vendor be set up in the university's payment system, which will require a W-2 form if the vendor is new and not already in the system.
-This type of payment will also take a minimum of 3 days, so make sure to plan accordingly.
+This type of payment will also take a minimum of 3 weeks to process before an event, so make sure to plan accordingly.